Vilela language

-Vilela (Uakambalelté, Atalalá, Chulupí~Chunupí) is an extinct language last spoken in the Resistencia area of Argentina and in the eastern Chaco near the Paraguayan border.
+Vilela (Waka, Atalalá, Chulupí~Chunupí) is a moribund language last spoken in the Resistencia area of Argentina and in the eastern Chaco near the Paraguayan border.
 Dialects were Ocol, Chinipi, Sinipi; only Ocol survives.
-The people call themselves Waqha-umbaβelte 'Waqha speakers'.
+The people call themselves Wakambabelte (/wɑqhambaβelte/ in Balmori 1967) 'Waka speakers' There were 2 semispeakers as of 2007.

 The last Vilela people were absorbed into the surrounding Toba people and Spanish-speaking townsfolk.

 Dialects

-Loukotka (1968) lists the following dialects of Vilela.
+Loukotka (1968) lists the following varieties of Vilela.